g0t4/aspnet-identity-mongo/src/Microsoft.AspNetCore.Identity.MongoDB/README.md

 	- add IdentityUser.NormalizedUserName, IdentityUser.NormalizedEmail
 - LockoutEndDateUtc - type changed in code, but I think it is still the same in db

-- Should't cause a problem, but FYI, UserLoginInfo.ProviderDisplayName was added
+- Should't cause a problem, but FYI, IdentityUserLogin.ProviderDisplayName, I believe this was a change to Identity v2